 }

-// Only invoke callback on actual state transition
+// Only invoke callback on an actual tier change

 }